ERGO-Code/HiGHS/docs/src/man/guide.md

 - Write to file
 - Load directly

-Within an application, HiGHS can be used to modify the current model and re-solve it efficiently. todo: add link to page
+Within an application, HiGHS can be used to modify the current model and re-solve it efficiently.